-RE is not a subject designed to make people religious, but rather to allow students to think for themselves about religious, moral, social, philosophical and ethical issues.
+RE is not a subject designed to make people religious, but rather to allow pupils to think for themselves about religious, moral, social, philosophical and ethical issues.

-RE develops pupils’ understanding of the beliefs, teachings, practises and forms of expression of Christianity and of other world religions such as Judaism, Islam, Hinduism, Buddhism and Sikhism.
-RE also provides students with opportunities for their own spiritual, moral, social and cultural development.
-RE at Haughton Academy promotes respect and tolerance for different people’s faiths/non faiths, feelings and values.
+RE develops pupils’ understanding of the beliefs, teachings, practices and forms of expression in Christianity and of other world religions such as Judaism, Islam, Hinduism, Buddhism and Sikhism.
+RE also provides pupils with opportunities for their own spiritual, moral, social, and cultural development.
+RE at Haughton Academy promotes respect and tolerance for different people’s faiths/non-faiths, feelings and values.

-RE should be valued at Haughton Academy because:
+RE is highly valued at Haughton Academy because:

 It promotes awareness and understanding of different beliefs and the nature of society